davidjjohn97/davidjjohn97/README.md

 <p align="left"> <a href="https://www.linkedin.com/in/davidjjohn97/" target="blank">Connect With Me on LinkedIn</a> </p>

-- 🔭 I’m currently working as **Software Engineer at Broad Institute of MIT and Harvard**

 - 🌱 Constantly learning to develop **Clean Code**

 - 👯 Enthusiastic about **Software Development and/or Data Analytics**